magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_the-flood-of-sensuality.md

 give techniques on how to develop wisdom, and so with the teachers these days.
 They give Dhamma talks, they talk about the truth, but still we can’t make that truth our own.
 Why not?
 There’s a ‘film’ obscuring it.
-You could say that we are sunk, sunk in the water. – the ‘flood’ of sensuality. – the ‘flood’ of becoming.
+You could say that we are sunk, sunk in the water. *Kāmogha* – the ‘flood’ of sensuality. *Bhavogha* – the ‘flood’ of becoming.

-‘Becoming’ () means ‘the sphere of birth’.
+‘Becoming’ (*bhava*) means ‘the sphere of birth’.
 Sensual desire is born at the sights, sounds, tastes, smells, feelings and thoughts, with which we identify.
 The mind holds fast and is stuck to sensuality.

 Some cultivators get bored, fed up, tired of the practice and are lazy.
 You don’t have to look very far, just look at how people can’t seem to